NAERNON/godot-swift/Sources/Godot/Godot.docc/Variant/VariantConvertible.md

 Types that conform to the `VariantConvertible` protocol can convert to and from a variant.
 They also define what kind of variant the type is convertible to and from.

-For example, in the following example, the `Level` struct can be converted to and from a variant, while also stating that the variant representation is `Int`.
+For example, in the following code, the `Level` struct can be converted to and from a variant, while also stating that the variant representation is `Int`.

 ```swift
 struct Level: VariantConvertible {